v-trisshores/dotnet-link-tool/readme.md

 ﻿# dotnet-link-tool

-Updates article links in one or more markdown files within the \dotnet\docs-desktop\dotnet-desktop-guide repo.
+Updates article links in one or more markdown files within the [dotnet\docs-desktop](https://github.com/dotnet/docs-desktop) repo.

 You can run the program on a single markdown file, or on any folder that contains markdown files.
 For the latter case, every markdown file at any nested level is processed.